AISC-Steering-LLMs/Prompting/README.md

 __Prompt generation for moral concepts__ <be>

-Metaprompting, using GPT-4.
+Method: meta-prompting, using GPT-4.
 I do this programmatically and by calling the model via the API.
 This way, I get to generate hundreds of unique prompts.

 __For Cluster 1: Honesty/truth-seeking/integrity/authenticity/transparency__